caldarellial/DungeonShopWebappPublic/README.md

+### To see me in action, click [here!](http://www.caldarellial.us/DSWP/)
+API calls that manipulate the database are disabled to prevent mischief.

 # DungeonShopWebappPublic
 The contained project is an application I created using JavaScript, HTML, CSS, and PHP as a database manager for a WIP video game project titled "Dungeon Shop."
 It was originally created for internal use during game development.
 The following files/folders are my own original work: